MicrosoftDocs/azure-docs/articles/cdn/cdn-rules-engine-reference-features.md

 Value|Result
 --|--
 Enabled|Restores the default behavior.
 The default behavior is to force the edge server to initiate a background fetch of the asset from the origin server.
 After which, the asset will be in the edge server's local cache.
 Disabled|Prevents an edge server from performing a background fetch for the asset.
-This means that the next request for that asset from that region will cause an edge server to request it from the customer origin server.
+The result is that the next request for that asset from that region causes an edge server to request it from the customer origin server.

 **Default Behavior:** Enabled.